 - Sift out clumps.
 Stir the flour mixture between batches and pull out any doughy chunks so the slices get evenly coated.

 - Kick up the heat.
-If you want yours extra spicy, increase the amount of hot sauce or cayenne pepper.
+If you want your Hooters fried pickles extra spicy, increase the amount of hot sauce or cayenne pepper.

 Hooters Fried Pickles Recipe FAQ

 That really comes down to preference based on flavor and size.
-I prefer dill slices with the ridges, and have the best results with either Vlasic or the Walmart Great Value brand.
+I prefer dill slices with the ridges for this copycat Hooters fried pickles recipe, and have the best results with either Vlasic or the Walmart Great Value brand.

 With love, from our simple kitchen to yours.